All content © 2012-2014 ORIVeDA • All rights reserved.

 Chaga (in combinations with other herbs) was used for the treatment of gastric and duodenal ulcers and gastritis.

 ‘Chaga tea’ was used for the treatment of an upset stomach and intestinal pains.
 Such a decoction was (and still is) especially popular among hunters and foresters, since this drink alleviates hunger, removes tiredness, refreshes, and increases work capacity.
 Chaga tea is also used as a means of improving the general tone.
+A website with a nice collection of Chaga tea recipes can be found here.

 Patients were (and still are) frequently recommended to use chaga extracts when it was necessary to reduce the arterial or venous blood pressure.
 Chaga infusions were (and still are) also used for the treatment of periodontitis, eczema, dermatitis, and psoriasis.
 Inhalations of chaga with other herbs are until today being used to reduce inflammations in the nasopharynx and to facilitate breathing.